Scott Patterson (curler)

 Scott C. Patterson (1969 – January 25, 2004) was a Canadian professional curler, from Pembroke, Ontario.
 Patterson was the only man to skip two North Bay rinks to the Brier - 1994 and '99.
-He also went was a member of the 1993 Northern Ontario mixed team.
-Also, while attending University in Sudbury, at Laurentian University, he won the Ontario Universities' Championship.
+He also went was a member of the 1993 Northern Ontario mixed team, finishing third at the 1993 Canadian Mixed Curling Championship.
+Also, while attending university in Sudbury, at Laurentian University, he won the Ontario Universities' Championship.
 Scott Patterson was a longtime member of the North Bay Granite Club.

 Patterson was injured in a vehicle accident on January 23, 2004, while riding with Greg Cantin, John McClelland and Gerry Cantin, while on their way to attend the Northern Ontario Curling Association's challenge round.
 While the other passengers survived, Patterson died in Sudbury, Ontario, at St. Joseph's Health Care Centre at 10:30 AM Eastern Standard Time.
 Scott was survived by his wife Tracy, a daughter Taylor, aged 5, and a son William, aged 2.